-Outside of the British season, we source lamb from selected farmers in New Zealand.
-These farms also base their farm standards on the Five Freedoms and a farm assurance protocol which mirrors the Red Tractor beef and lamb scheme.
+The farms we sourced from in New Zealand also base their farm standards on the Five Freedoms and a farm assurance protocol which mirrors the Red Tractor beef and lamb scheme.
 Lambs have access to water, shade and shelter from harsh weather and each farm is managed by a trained stockperson.
 All animals are reared outside and receive most of their nutrition from natural pastures.

-Transport and slaughter of NZ lamb
+Transport and slaughter of New Zealand lamb